javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

 Certain server architectures run one process per connect.
 So there will be as many processes as connections, and each process takes a lot of memory.
 Too many connections just will consume it all.

-That's often the case for backends written in PHP, Ruby languages, but technically isn't a language, but rather implementation issue.
-Most modern language allow to implement a proper backend, but some of them make it easier than the other.
+That's often the case for backends written in PHP, Ruby languages, but technically isn't a language issue, but rather implementation one.
+Most modern language allow to implement a proper backend, but some of them make it easier than others..

 Backends written using Node.js usually don't have such problems.
 ```